 - Nasal drops of saline (sterile salt water) can be used to help unblock a child's nose.
 These drops can be particularly helpful for babies who are having trouble feeding because of a blocked nose.

-- You can also help relieve a child's blocked nose using vapour rubs and inhaled decongestants that you put on children's clothing, such as menthol.
-But these are not usually recommended for very young children, as they can be irritating.
+- You can also help relieve a child's blocked nose using vapor rubs and inhaled decongestants that you put on children's clothing, such as menthol.
+However, inhaled decongestants used as rubs or on clothing are not usually recommended for very young children, as they can be irritating.

 - It’s important to make sure your child drinks plenty of fluids while they are ill, so they don’t become dehydrated.
 Warm drinks can help soothe the throat.

-- Read the label on any medicine you give your child.
+- Read the label on any medication you give your child.
 Check the active ingredients section of the label and the correct dose for your child’s age.

-- Be very careful if you give more than one medicine to a child.
-If you use two medicines with the same active ingredient (such as paracetamol) your child could get too much.
+- Be very careful if you give more than one medication to a child.
+If you use two medications with the same active ingredient (such as acetaminophen) your child could get too much.

-- Only use the measuring spoons or cups that come with the medicine.
+- Only use the measuring spoons or cups that come with the medication.

-- Call a pharmacist, doctor, or other healthcare professional if you have any questions about using cough or cold medicines for a child.
+- Call a pharmacist, doctor, or other healthcare professional if you have any questions about using cough or cold medications for a child.

 Use of this content is subject to our disclaimer